 Indicating to the user which fields are required is something that increases usuability, helping the user fill out the form more effectively and efficiently.
 These visual cues have absolutely nothing to do with the structure of the document, and would best be handled by CSS.

-Things tagged with Internet Explorer
+Tagged with Internet Explorer

 The browser everyone loves to hate.